stephan-gh/M3/README.md

 ### 5. Rust

-M³ is primarily written in Rust and therefore you need to install Rust before building M³.
-Since M³ requires some nightly features of Rust, you need the nightly version as follows:
+M³ is primarily written in Rust and requires some nightly features of Rust.
+The nightly toolchain will be installed automatically, but you need to install `rustup` manually first.
+Visit [rustup.rs](https://rustup.rs/) for further information.

-    $ rustup install nightly-2022-03-08
-    $ rustup default nightly-2022-03-08
-    $ rustup component add rust-src

 ### 6. Building